Skip to main content

 ·284 words·2 mins

 These last two days were KCDC in Kansas City for me.
 This was my first in-person developer conference since late 2019.
 While there were still restrictions (wearing masks), it was a fantastic time to see people again.
+I was able to meet up with past colleagues and discover new people at lunch and through talks, an experience that immediately filled a void in my life.
+While I have participated in other virtual conferences since the pandemic started, the in-person session was a great experience.
+Everyone I talked to also shared the same feedback.

 Universal Diagrams